Blog

 Exclusion of key stakeholders: Since ad hoc meetings are sudden, some important people might not be available.
 This can lead to incomplete decisions.

-Risk of overuse: Too many unplanned meetings can overwhelm teams.
-It creates meeting fatigue and reduces overall efficiency.
+Risk of overuse: Too many unplanned sessions can overwhelm teams.
+It creates fatigue and reduces overall efficiency.

 Common Scenarios Where Ad Hoc Meetings Occur